SP-BSP combine precursor to new political experiment in UP but Akhilesh-Mayawati's social coalition might not last - Firstpost

 Political seismology is an inexact science.
 In the underneath of social sea, tectonic shifts happen as silently and stealthily as you can get.
 And any effort for its prediction often brings grief to Mr Know-all of politics.

 The scenario unfolding in Uttar Pradesh conforms to this thesis.
 The coming together of the SP-BSP in two by-elections for Lok Sabha seats — Phulpur and Gorakhpur — is not an ordinary event that can be brushed aside.
-Given the social combination both the party represents, it is expected to trigger cataclysmic affects in the state politics.
+The coming together of the parties, which represent separate social combinations, is expected to have a cataclysmic impact on the politics of the state.

 Now the question is : would it or won't it?
 There is no doubt that Samajwadi Party's Akhilesh Yadav and Mayawati’s Bahujan Samaj Party (BSP) are fighting with their back to the wall.
 Divided, they realised it rather late in the day that they would be facing a virtual extinction if not political obliteration altogether.
 But it would be equally wrong to assume that their coming together would consolidate the social bases they represent.